4 Pitfalls to avoid when timing the sale of your business

 A difficult situation can occur if management itself shows interest in buying the business.
 This has the following two drawbacks for the seller.

 When and how to tell employees

 Once a potential buyer has expressed interest, it is usually necessary to tell other key employees within the business (i.e. people in the management team) about the process.
 As previously stated, a strong management team is crucial to the sale process and in reaching the highest possible purchase price.
 It is particularly helpful when key employees attend management presentations with potential buyers to show that the business has a strong management team.
-If key employees are not advised of the pending sale of the business until a potential buyer begins their due diligence investigation, the owner runs the risk of jeopardizing their negotiating position if their employees react with concern or leave the business prior to the transaction.
+If key employees are not advised of the pending sale of the business until a potential buyer begins their due diligence investigation, the owner runs the risk of jeopardizing their negotiating position if their employees react with concern or leave prior to the transaction.

 It is only natural for employees to feel nervous when they find out that the business is for sale as they may be concerned about the possible changes under a new buyer or worse, losing their job.
-So it is important to keep key employees informed of what is happening and to address any concerns they may have.
+It is important to keep key employees informed of what is happening and to address any concerns they may have.

 Some owners implement an employee share ownership plan (ESOP) to help align employee interests with their own.
 While ESOPs can be a powerful mechanism, they should be used with caution.
 It is much easier to implement an ESOP than to make changes once it is in place.

 A special bonus for a successful sale is an easier way to align employee interests with the owner’s interests.
 This also serves to reward them for all the additional work that is involved in the sale process.